ezizkerem/Housing-Price-Prediction/README.md

 # Predicting Housing Prices

-In this repository, the goal is to model housing prices in Ames, Iowa with linear regression.
-Which enables us to understand the main determining factors in the prices and predicting prices with the features.
+The goal of this project is to model the housing prices with linear regression and have in-depth understanding in the determining factors in sale prices.

 <details>
     <summary><h2>Table of Content</h2></summary>